sensu/sensu-docs/content/sensu-core/1.8/migration.md

 For handler and mutators plugins, see the [Sensu Plugins README][46] to map event data to the [Sensu Go format][68].
 This allows you to use Sensu Plugins for handlers and mutators with Sensu Go without re-writing them.

-To re-install Sensu Plugins onto your Sensu Go agent (check plugins) and backend nodes (mutator and handler plugins), see the [guide][22] to installing the `sensu-install` tool for use with Sensu Go.
+To re-install Sensu Plugins onto your Sensu Go agent nodes (check plugins) and backend nodes (mutator and handler plugins), see the [guide][22] to installing the `sensu-install` tool for use with Sensu Go.

 ### Sensu Go assets

 [Assets][12] are shareable, reusable packages that make it easy to deploy Sensu plugins.
 Although not required to run Sensu Go, we recommend [using assets to install plugins][45] where possible.
 Sensu supports runtime assets for checks, filters, mutators, and handlers.
 You can discover, download, and share assets using [Bonsai][69], the Sensu asset index.

+To create your own assets, see the [asset reference][12] and [guide to sharing an asset on Bonsai][72].
-To contribute to converting a plugin to an asset, see [the discourse post][44].
+To contribute to converting a Sensu Plugin to an asset, see [the discourse post][44].

 ## Sunset your Sensu 1.x instance

 When you're ready to sunset your Sensu 1.x instance, see the [platform][43] docs to stop the Sensu 1.x services.
-You may also want to re-install the `sensu-install` tool using [`sensu-plugins-ruby` package][22].
+You may also want to re-install the `sensu-install` tool using the [`sensu-plugins-ruby` package][22].

 ## Resources